 Golden Hour Photography Lighting Types

 Front lighting is exactly what the name implies.
 During golden hour, have your subject face the sun.
 They’ll be front lit with warm, flattering, and even light.
 You can’t do that at high noon!
 This smooth lighting is great for landscapes, too.
 Just shoot your scene with the sun at your back.

 The opposite of front lighting is backlighting.
 Have your subject pose with their back to the sun and they’ll be surrounded by a warm glow.
 You may need to increase your exposure to keep your subject from becoming too dark (even at the risk of overexposing your backlighting).
 Or you may need to fill your subject with a Speedlight or reflector.
 Backlit images tend to have a dreamy, hazy appearance.

-Rim lighting is similar to backlighting, but when the background is dark you’ll achieve a faint glow around your subject.
+Rim (or edge) lighting is similar to backlighting, but when the background is dark you’ll achieve a faint glow or bright outline around your subject.
 Use rim lighting to separate your subject from the background.
 It may be a person’s hair or the edges of a flower, gently lit by the sun.

 A flare is achieved when sunlight hits the front of your lens.
 When captured during golden hour, a sun flare can add visual interest and depth to your photograph.
 Play around with different angles to achieve different flares.
 Flares get dramatic when partially obscured.
 Reposition yourself so that your subject is partially blocking the sun.
 Most of all, have fun with it!

 Golden hour is an ideal time to photograph a silhouette because the sun is so low in the sky.
 Try shooting an object or person in front of the bright light of the sun to create a silhouette.